tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - which is more important to study? art or science?
 - what should I do when someone wrongs me?
 - in a world of compromises, how do I keep true to myself?
+- how did it feel to get me go to make my own life?

 - what world events had the most impact on you while you were growing up? did any of them personally affect your family?